 On Monday, this N.Y.
 Times article brought attention to an emerging trend: young college graduates are seeking a connection with the land, and many of them dream of becoming professional farmers.
-For most of these students, this is not a ‘reconnection’ with the soil; getting their hands dirty will be a first-time experience, something truly new and unexplored.
+For most of these students, this is not a ‘reconnection’ with the soil; getting their hands dirty will be a first-time experience, something new and unexplored.
 After a half a century of suburban living, an entire generation (or even two?) has become fully disconnected from agriculture.
-Strip malls and Jersey walls have barricaded millions from the story of America’s family farms, as well as the resurgent opportunities these farms present as a career choice.
+Strip malls and Jersey walls have barricaded millions from the story of America’s family farms, and the resurgent opportunities these farms present as a career choice.

 Who wouldn’t want our farmers to be college educated, even if their degree is not specifically in agriculture?
-A broad education can only help the next generation, as a career farming comes with a never-edning stream of information that must be processed.
+A broad education can only help the next generation, as a career farming comes with a never-ending stream of information that must be processed.
 Without college, could I have eventually adopted these skills on my own?
 It’s entirely possible.
 But I know for a fact that I didn’t have these abilities coming out of high school.
 Ironically, it might have been college’s intellectual training that ultimately gave me the tools to appreciate a life of physical toil.

 Much like there was for me, there will probably be plenty of doubters out there expecting these ‘college kids’ to fail at farming.
 A friend sent me this article, a snarky, shoot-from-the-hip analysis that seems to miss the greater point.
 Successful farming requires intellectual firepower, and lots of it.
 Just like anything else in life, nobody wakes up one day and becomes a great farmer, not even those born into a life of agriculture.
-For a new generation⎯ a generation with no farming experience at all ⎯ what better way to begin than by having a courageous spirit, a strong back, and an mind that’s been programmed to problem solve?
+For a new generation⎯ a generation with no farming experience at all ⎯ what better way to begin than by having a courageous spirit, a strong back, and a mind that’s been programmed to problem solve?

 To paraphrase The Who, the kids are going to be alright.